Leading with Trust: How to Build Autonomous, Self-Reliant Employees

 To effectively track and measure the impact of empowerment strategies, organizations can employ several methods:

-Performance Metrics: Monitoring key performance indicators (KPIs) before and after implementing empowerment strategies.
+2. Performance Metrics: Monitoring key metrics before and after implementing empowerment strategies.
 This includes assessing productivity levels, quality of work, innovation (number of new ideas or projects initiated), and customer satisfaction scores.